Family Nurse Practitioner Email List: Verified FNP Contacts for Pharma and HCP Marketing

 • Licensed data partner agreements with healthcare publisher networks and professional directory operators

 No clinical records.
-Nor hospital EHR exports.
-And no patient-linked data at any point in the sourcing chain.
+No hospital EHR exports.
+And no patient-linked data at any stage in the sourcing chain.

-SparkDBI applies a four-layer verification process to every FNP record: multi-source aggregation and cross-referencing, active inbox validation (not syntax checking), AI-driven quality review with human verification for edge cases, and monthly refresh cycles.
-The monthly refresh cadence for NP records specifically is faster than SparkDBI’s broader B2B dataset — because NP contact data changes at a higher rate than most professional segments due to workforce mobility and scope of practice updates.
+SparkDBI applies a four-layer verification process to every FNP record.
+That process covers multi-source aggregation, active inbox validation (not syntax checking), AI-driven quality review with human verification, and monthly refresh cycles.
+The monthly refresh cadence for NP records is faster than SparkDBI’s broader B2B dataset.
+That is because NP contact data changes at a higher rate due to workforce mobility and scope of practice updates.

-SparkDBI’s 139,130 Family NP contacts are delivered with all core identification and prescriber-critical fields included as standard: NPI number, verified work email, specialty taxonomy code, state of licensure, scope of practice indicator, practice address, and facility type.
-DEA eligibility data is available as a filterable field for controlled substance campaigns.
+SparkDBI’s 139,130 Family NP contacts are delivered with all core identification and prescriber-critical fields included as standard.
+These include NPI number, verified work email, specialty taxonomy code, state of licensure, scope of practice indicator, practice address, and facility type.
+DEA eligibility data is also available as a filterable field for controlled substance campaigns.
 Records are delivered in CRM-ready CSV format with direct integrations available for Salesforce, HubSpot, Veeva CRM, Zoho, and Pipedrive.

-For teams evaluating SparkDBI’s data quality before committing, the standard starting point is a free 50-contact FNP sample matched to your target specialty, geography, and scope of practice criteria — verified through any independent inbox validation tool of your choice.
+For teams evaluating data quality before committing, the standard starting point is a free 50-contact FNP sample matched to your target specialty and geography.
+It can be verified through any independent inbox validation tool of your choice.

 Get 50 Free Verified FNP Contacts for Your Target Geography